jeroen/bcrypt/README.md

   implementation is derived from the 'py-bcrypt' module for Python which is a wrapper for the OpenBSD implementation.

+## See Also

+This package is mostly to work with existing `bcrypt` hashes.
+For new applications consider using scrypt as implemented in `sodium::password_store` or the `script` package.

 ## Hello World

 ```r